pjotrp/bioruby-alignment/README.md

 * Support for BioRuby trees and node distance calculation
 * bio-alignment interacts well with BioRuby structures, including sequence objects and alignment/tree parsers
+* Support for textual and HTML output of MSA (planned)
+* Support for Clayton's MAF parser is (planned)

 When possible, BioRuby functionality is merged in.
 For example, by supporting Bio::Sequence objects, standard BioRuby alignment